cal-itp/data-infra/docs/airflow/local-setup.md

 # Local Airflow

 ## Running Airflow Locally
 You can run an instance of airflow locally using `docker-compose`.
-To do so,
-* In the `data-infra` repo, within the `airflow` directory, run:
+To do so, in the `data-infra` repo, within the `airflow` directory, run: `docker-compose up`.

-`docker-compose up`.

 ## Pulling Pod Logs for PodOperator DAG Tasks
 To pull pod logs for PodOperator DAG tasks during a local airflow run,